attilammagyar/mpe-emulator/README.txt

 The source code distribution can be compiled for various CPU architectures and operating systems.
-Ready-to-use binary distributions are available for Linux and Windows "x86_64" and "x86" compatible systems (like most desktop PCs and laptops), and universal binaries are available for macOS.
+Ready-to-use binary distributions are available for Linux "x86_64" and "i686" and Windows "X64" and "X86" compatible systems (like most desktop PCs and laptops), and universal binaries are available for macOS.

 Choosing a Distribution for Linux or Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~